ESGF/esgf-ansible/README.md

 test-indexidp.my.org
 ```

-Ansible assumes the use of keys for ssh authorization.
+Ansible assumes the use of keys for ssh authentication.
 It provides `--ask-pass` and `-u [user]` to ssh via password authentication.
 For escalated privileges, if sshing as a non-root user, `--ask-become-pass` is used.

 A test deployment to all managed test hosts, with ssh via the root user and password authentication.
 ```